mui/material-ui/docs/pages/blog/mui-product-comparison.md

 <img src="/static/blog/mui-product-comparison/mui-toolpad.png" style="width: 692px; margin-bottom: 24px; aspect-ratio: 173/75;" loading="lazy" alt="Small screenshot of MUI Toolpad's interface." />

-Toolpad is a self-hosted low-code internal tools builder designed to extend MUI's suite of React components.
+Toolpad is a self-hosted low-code admin builder designed to extend MUI's suite of React components.
 It's designed for developers of all trades who want to save time building internal applications.
 Drag and drop pre-built UI components, connect your data sources, and your app is ready for deployment.